 Best travel hybrid backpack

 For a backpack that meets both your trek and travel needs, Osprey’s Farpoint Trek 75L is the perfect choice.
-You’ll find many of Osprey’s signature hiking details, in addition to convenient suitcase features, on the pack.
+Here, you’ll find many of Osprey’s signature hiking specs, in addition to convenient suitcase features.
 The most striking feature of its hybrid design is the combination of a top-loading mouth and suitcase-style opening.

-Inside, you’ll find a padded laptop sleeve in addition to a scratch-free sunglasses-cum-electronics pocket.
-If you’re caught in the rain, simply deploy the built-in Aircover rain cover.
+Inside, you have a padded laptop sleeve as well as a scratch-free sunglasses-cum-electronics pocket.
+If you’re caught in the rain, simply deploy the built-in Aircover rainfly.
 For added security, the Farpoint also boasts (quietly boasts, to be sure) hidden pockets and lockable zippers.

 - Hybrid openings